alexarnimueller/giraffe/README.md

   -b, --batch_size INTEGER  Batch size to use for embedding.
   -n, --n_mols INTEGER      Number of molecules to randomly sub-sample.
 Default: 0 = all -j, --n_jobs INTEGER      Number of cores to use for data loader.
+  -x, --prec INTEGER        Float precision
+  -p, --pca                 Whether embeddings should be further reduced by PCA -t, --tsne                Whether embeddings should be further reduced by a t-SNE -a, --pacmap              Whether embeddings should be further reduced by PacMap -z, --n_comp INTEGER      If PCA/t-SNE/PacMap is used, number of components to reduce to -x, --perplex INTEGER     Perplexity to be used for t-SNE dim. reduction.
-  --help                    Show this message and exit.
+  -s, --seed TEXT           Random seed for PCA / t-SNE / PacMap --help                    Show this message and exit.
 ```